AthenaLogic/onboarding/gpg/gpg-setup.md

 Your selection?
 11
 Possible actions for a RSA key: Sign Certify Authenticate Current allowed actions: Sign Certify

    (S) Toggle the sign capability
    (E) Toggle the encrypt capability
+   (A) Toggle the authenticate capability
+   (Q) Finished

+Your selection? s
+Possible actions for a RSA key: Sign Certify Authenticate Current allowed actions: Certify

+   (S) Toggle the sign capability
+   (E) Toggle the encrypt capability